Maldives Sign Language

-Maldivian Sign Language (MvSL; ދިވެހި އިޝާރާތް ބަހުގެ) is a sign language that was developed, largely spontaneously, by deaf children in a number of schools in Maldives in the 2000.
+Maldivian Sign Language (MvSL; ދިވެހި އިޝާރާތް ބަސް) is a sign language that was developed, largely spontaneously, by deaf children in a number of schools in Maldives in the 2000s.
 It is of particular interest to the linguists who study it because it offers a unique opportunity to study what they believe to be the birth of a new language.

 The dictionary contains signs for around 650 words supported with English and Dhivehi description explaining the hand-shape and the movement to be used while signing a particular word.